stanfordpython/autograder/README.md

 * `FileIOTest`: A `FileIOTest` is provided a `filename` and generates an `IOTest` from the contents of that file.

 ### The Test Suite
 `autograder.testsuite` contains a class called `TestSuite`.
 This class allows the user to add several tests to the autograder, run them concurrently, and tabulate the results.
-You can disable the concurrency by passing `multiprocess=False` to the constructor of the `TestSuite`.
+You can enable concurrency by passing `multiprocess=True` to the constructor of the `TestSuite`.
 You can also hook into the test suite using a machine learning algorithm by passing in a function as the argument `ml`.
 After all tests have finished, `ml` will be called with a list of ones and zeros where the `i`th entry corresponds to the `i`th test (one indicates that the student passed the test and zero indicates that the student failed).

 ## Advanced Features
 ### Module Overrides